 A warehouse forklift operator using a cushion tire forklift should only do so on smooth surfaces, such as inside warehouses.
 Forklift operators can also drive cushion tire forklifts outdoors, but only on smooth, even concrete.

-A pneumatic tire forklift is more versatile because the tires are similar to a car tire.
+A pneumatic tire forklift is more versatile because the tires are like a car tire – they are filled with air and have treaded rubber to give a strong grip.
 The different build of the tires improves both performance and versatility.
 Pneumatic tire forklifts are perfect for navigating rugged terrain and uneven surfaces.
 There are two types of pneumatic tires available.

 Resilient tires are more durable, but the ride is rougher.
 Air tires offer a more comfortable experience for the forklift operator but with less durability.
 If you have an outdoor warehouse, it’s prudent to use at least one pneumatic tire forklift.